ba-st/Ansible/docs/PublishSubscribe.md

 ## Running the example

-Ok, we will be using two Pharo images.
-Let's open two Playgrounds and the Transcript in the one actins as the loggers and copy and evaluate the

-On every message sent on the subscriber's imagage Transcript you'll see a new line being added
+Ok, use two Pharo images to isolate de pusbliser from de consumers.
+On the first evaluate on diferent Playgroundsthe scripts of the Transcript logger and the logger notifier.
+Do not forget to open the Transcript!

+In another image, open a Playground and inspect the producer script, use the inspector to send more messages like you did on the previuos tutorial.

+After sending a couple of messages the subscriber's Transcript will look like this

 ![Transcript with received messages](publish_subscribe_message_received_transcript.png)

-Also, you'll recive a notification like this one
+Also, you'll recive a notification like this one for every message

 ![Message received toast](publish_subscribe_message_received_toast.png)

 ## Next

-On the next tutorial learn how to refine this example, let's learn the basics of [routing](Routing.md).
+On the next tutorial learn how to refine this example, go ahead to learn the basics of [routing](Routing.md).